-PH-4: ACOP: Adoption of Tenant Selection Policies
+Updated - PH-4: ACOP: Adoption of Tenant Selection Policies

-AHA will adopt and implement changes to the ACOP on an expedited basis, without formal board approval.
-As an alternative requirement, any informally adopted revisions under this waiver authority must be formally adopted as soon as practicable following June 30, 2020, but no later than July 31, 2020.
+AHA will adopt and implement changes to the ACOP on an expedited basis, without formal board approval until 9/30/2022.
+Any provisions adopted informally must be adopted formally by 12/31/2022.

-HCV-5: Absence from Unit
+HCV-5: Absence from Unit - requested extension to 12/31/22